 - Role-play testing: I'll tell the AI “You’re a small law firm partner.
 Your job is to manage the practice while also bringing in new clients.”
 Then I’ll walk it through an early product concept and see what questions or objections it raises.
 It’s not perfect, but it helps pressure-test assumptions.

-- Jobs to be done framing: By feeding the AI a rough description of a customer job — e.g. "reconcile the firm’s trust account at month end so the books are accurate” — it can generate scenarios, pain points, and edge cases I might not have listed yet.
+- Jobs to be done framing: Feed AI a rough job like “reconcile the firm’s trust account at month end so the books are accurate”, and it generates scenarios, pain points, and edge cases I may not have listed yet.

-- Quick feedback loops: Before I have a polished prototype, I’ll describe a flow to the AI and ask it to respond in character as the persona.
-It’s a way to catch friction points or missing context before showing it to real users.
+- Quick feedback loops: Before I have a polished prototype, I’ll describe a flow and ask AI to respond in character.
+It’s an easy way to catch friction points before real user testing.

-- Synthesis at speed: Drop in raw notes from interviews, chat logs, or support tickets, and ask AI to cluster patterns by goals, blockers, and motivations.
-It won’t replace deep analysis, but it creates a head start I can refine.
+- Synthesis at speed: Drop in raw notes from interviews, chats, or support tickets, and ask for clusters based on goals, blockers, or motivations.
+It won’t beat deep analysis, but it gives me a head start.

-The key is treating this as an experiment.
-The output is never the final persona or research insight — it’s a starting point, a way to make early design thinking more tangible and testable.
-I'll always go back and validate with real users.
+The important part is treating this as experimentation.
+The output is never the final persona or insight.
+It’s a starting point, and I'll always go back and validate with real users.

 Pro tip

-Take the time to name your personas so they’re easy to remember.
-For me, the best names combine a human element with a hint of how you see your users:
+Name your personas so they’re easy to recall.
+The best names hold a human element with a hint of how you see the user:

 - Catchy: Mary Markerter, David Designer, Lucie Lawyer

-- Role + Trait: Cautious CFO, Ambitious Associate, Time-Poor Partner
+- Role plus Trait: Cautious CFO, Ambitious Associate, Time-Poor Partner

 - Job-Framed: The Deal Closer, The Knowledge Seeker, The First-Time Buyer